 Why should someone try cyclo-cross?

-Evie says: “I'm hopefully going to get my cousin racing for the first time this year.
+Evie says: “I got my cousin racing for the first time last year.
 The cross races in the UK are so amazing from a social perspective.
 They’re great for families, you’ll make friends and they just have such a welcoming atmosphere.
 Races are only short so they don’t take a massive chunk out of your weekend and there are loads of them taking place all over the country.”

 Insight Zone says: Cyclo-cross is definitely one of the most accessible and inclusive forms of cycle sport.
 Give it a go this winter and put a big muddy grin on your face.